 If the tear is only partial, dull pain with minor difficulty moving the arm is usually the result.
 A complete tear brings a higher level of pain and the inability to move the arm correctly.
 In the case of complete rotator cuff tears, intense pain is accompanied by the inability to raise the arm away from the side.

 In roughly half of patients, nonsurgical treatments can relieve pain and improve the function of the shoulder.
 This does not necessarily reattach a torn tendon, but can provide good pain and function improvement.
 Reattachment of the tendon generally requires surgery.

 Initial treatment for shoulder rotator cuff tears includes rest, alternating ice and heat, and anti-inflammatory medication to control the pain.
 This can be followed if needed by physical therapy or exercises to regain motion after the pain has subsided.
 Patients should talk to their pharmacist before purchasing anti-inflammatories, as they may interact with other medications and medical conditions.

 If the above treatments don’t relieve pain, a cortisone injection may help.
 Cortisone is a steroid hormone that works very well to reduce inflammation.

-Orthopedists can treat partial or degenerative tears with injections such as cortisone or other new biological techniques such as platelet rich plasma (PRP), combined with physical therapy.
+Orthopedists can treat partial or degenerative tears with injections such as cortisone or other new biological techniques such as platelet rich plasma (PRP) combined with physical therapy.
 PRP injections involve taking concentrated platelets from the patient’s blood and injecting them into the damaged tendon(s).
-This is believed to help rebuild the damaged soft tissue to aid in the healing process and reduce pain.
+This is believed to help rebuild the damaged soft tissue and aid in the healing process.

 Orthopedists generally recommend surgery when: